egoist/sweetmodal/README.md

 WIP. uncomplete and buggy.

-damn simple to use, like this:
+dead simple to use, like this:

 ```javascript
 sm('.modal')        // Require your modal class name